sgmurphy/wordpress-plugins/ultimate-faqs/readme.txt

 ### FAQ Comments

 We've included the ability for you to enable comments on FAQs, giving you a platform to communicate with your users/customers and help improve not only your knowledge base, but your overall product or service.
 The FAQ comments make use of WordPress's built-in comment engine, which means seamless integration and you can use WordPress's comment and moderation settings to fine tune the experience.

+### Use AI to Generate FAQs

+You no longer need to manually create all your FAQs.
+Let the plugin do the heavy lifting for you!
+We now offer Open AI integration, via which the plugin will automatically generate new FAQs for you.
+You just need to specify which page or post should be used and the plugin will automatically create the FAQ based on the content of it.
+You can also choose to automatically assign an FAQ to a category.
+You then get a chance to review the generated content before publishing it to your site.

+#### Premium AI-generated FAQs

+In the premium version you will get access to create up to 20 AI-generated FAQs at a time as well as to specify multiple pages and/or posts from which the content should be pulled to generate the FAQs.

+*Privacy note: The plugin sends post or page content to our server, which is forwarded to Open AI when using the AI FAQ generation feature.
+No other data is sent to external sources.*

 ### Powerful FAQ Search (Requires Premium)